Nilhcem/nilhcem.github.io/_posts/2017-12-20-reverse-engineer-simple-bluetooth-devices.md

 ![pic05_wireshark]

-Since we are only interested in analyzing Bluetooth packets related to our smart candle, we can add a filter, specifying our Bluetooth device address we got from the nRF Connect app, adding the following filter:
+Since we are only interested in analyzing Bluetooth packets related to our smart candle, we can add a filter, specifying our Bluetooth device address we got from the "nRF Connect" app, adding the following filter:

 ```
 bluetooth.addr==F1:5A:4B:16:AC:E6